RaeRachael/Competencies_and_evidence/Week_2.md

 goal: to the ideas I read about for encapsulation into practice, and the further practice different ways to test in RSpec, trying to find good ways to test behaviour over state. <br/>
 plan: keep appropriate tabs open in chrome to check while building tests and looking at the layout of the methods in each class. <br/>
 evidence: finish the spec tests for feature responses in explore_game, then begin to refactor the code via private methods

+(exciting event - first time I used an exit code.
+For testing that the game exits at a certain point (monster-player in the same location)